How to Find Your Lost or Stolen Apple Watch Easily

 Press Find My iPhone - Select Find My iPhone and turn the slider on.

-Send Last Location - To be able to find your devices on the map, make sure Location Services is on.
-Go to Settings > Privacy & Security > Location Services and ensure it’s enabled.
+Send Last Location - To locate your devices on a map, make sure Location Services is on.
+Go to Settings > Privacy & Security > Location Services and check that it’s enabled.

 Make sure Location Services are enabled